ECONOMICS |

 While heralding the president's decision to put solar panels on the White House roof, a union-backed coalition says it would be an "empty gesture" if the administration didn't also address trade-distorting subsidies from China, the world's leading maker of solar panels.

-In a letter to President Obama, the Alliance for Manufacturing, a coalition of the United Steelworkers and several manufacturers, demanded action on the issue.
+In a letter to the President, the Alliance for Manufacturing, a coalition of the United Steelworkers and several manufacturers, demanded action on the issue.
 AAM Executive Director Scott Paul wrote, "Our goal must not only be to install American-produced solar panels in the White House, but to ensure that all Americans have the opportunity to reap the benefits of clean energy generated with equipment produced here at home.
 This opportunity is in jeopardy."

 At issue is the coalition's bid to push the administration to address China's alleged illegal practices in violation of international trade agreements to boost their own green energy technology industries.
 Last month the steelworkers filed a petition with the U.S. Trade Representative over China that documents claims that the Communist country stimulates and protects its green technology makers.